Stud Welding Frequently Asked Questions

 The smallest diameter weld stud is 14 GA.
 The largest diameter is 1 1/8".
 Standard and non-standard lengths are available.

 There is an extensive assortment of standard stock weld studs available.
-Custom sizes can also be made to your specifications.
+Custom weld studs can also be made to your specifications.

 What determines the power needed to weld the stud?